infoabtdex/YouKOL-Clone/documentation/server-side-implementation.md

 # Server-Side Implementation Structure

-This document outlines the directory structure and file organization for implementing the server-side Pocketbase integration.
+This document outlines the directory structure and file organization for implementing the server-side PocketBase integration for YouKOL Clone.

 ## Directory Structure